andymckay/blog/content/about.md

 ### The US

 Being a proud Canadian, I won't be travelling to the US anytime soon for any hikes.
 Any hikes on this site in the US are from before the current 2025 administration.
 I will also avoiding buying anything from the US.
 It sometimes happens, but I'll avoid it if I can.
 I will note any gear that is from the US.

+### Contacting me

+The best way is to <a href="https://github.com/andymckay/blog">create an issue on GitHub, or even a pull request if you've got a problem or correction</a> on this blog.
+Or you can drop me an <a href="mailto:andy@mckay.pub">email if you want</a>, or hit me on my socials 👇.